Contacts

 6. Personalized Medicine and Genomics

-A doctor’s office now sends a patient’s gene data, lab reports and even some notes into an AI system.
-The software works fast and gives a treatment plan.
-This often helps the patient avoid the worst parts of chemotherapy.
-Cancer doctors say the real skill is knowing which treatment works best.
+Imagine this: a doctor’s office sends a patient’s gene data, lab results, and even a few handwritten notes into an AI system.
+The software processes it all in no time and generates a treatment plan.
+This helps patients avoid the toughest parts of chemotherapy.
+But cancer specialists will tell you: the real skill lies in knowing which treatment works best for each patient.

 7. Real-Time Remote Patient Monitoring